Post

 and nonlinear otherwise.

-When $p$, $q$, and $r$ are functions of $x$, this equation is linear in $y$ and its derivatives.
+When $p$, $q$, and $r$ are functions of any $x$, this equation is linear with respect to $y$ and its derivatives.

-The form in equation ($\ref{eqn:standard_form}$) is called the standard form of a second-order linear differential equation.
-If the first term of a given second-order linear differential equation is $f(x)y^{\prime\prime}$, we can obtain the standard form by dividing both sides of the equation by $f(x)$.
+The form of Eq. ($\ref{eqn:standard_form}$) is called the standard form of a second-order linear ODE.
+If the first term of a given second-order linear ODE is $f(x)y^{\prime\prime}$, we can obtain the standard form by dividing both sides of the equation by $f(x)$.

-The functions $p$ and $q$ are called coefficients, $r(x)$ is called the input, and $y(x)$ is called the output or response to the input and initial conditions.
+The functions $p$ and $q$ are called coefficients, $r(x)$ is the input, and $y(x)$ is the output or the response to the input and initial conditions.

 \[y^{\prime\prime} + p(x)y^{\prime} + q(x)y = 0 \label{eqn:homogeneous_linear_ode}\tag{2}\]